 MORTGAGE SECURITIZATION LITIGATION

-Bill and the firm are currently defending a national bank in a class action where the plaintiffs seek substantial damages based on allegations of unlawful foreclosure procedures.
+Bill and the firm defended a national bank in a class action where the plaintiffs sought substantial damages based on allegations of unlawful foreclosure procedures.
 Bill and the firm also represented a defendant bank in a state court case in which a dozen counties claimed tens of millions in damages for alleged widespread avoidance of payment of county mortgage recording fees through the use of a system known as MERS©.
 The case ended in a voluntary dismissal by the plaintiff counties.

 EMBEZZLEMENT AND FRAUD CASES